 Brunswick is not the suburb you take someone to when you want to impress them with white tablecloths and sommelier service.
-Brunswick is the suburb you take someone to when you want them to see the real you — someone who knows where the good wine is, doesn’t need a $200 degustation to have a good time, and would rather sit by a fireplace with a French-Senegalese meal and live jazz than spend two hours at a tasting menu where the portions could fit in a shot glass.
+Brunswick is the suburb you take someone to when you want them to see the real you — someone who knows where the good wine is, does not need a $200 degustation to have a good time, and would rather sit by a fireplace with a French-Senegalese meal and live jazz than spend two hours at a tasting menu where the portions could fit in a shot glass.

 1. Bar Oussou — Sydney Road

-Bar Oussou at 653 Sydney Road is our number one date night pick because it does something almost no other Brunswick venue does: it creates an atmosphere where you forget you’re on a date and just have a great time.
+Bar Oussou at 653 Sydney Road is the number one date night pick because it does something almost no other Brunswick venue does: it creates an atmosphere where you forget you are on a date and just have a great time.
 The courtyard is small and intimate.
 The music is live and rhythmic.
-The food is meant to be shared — plates of thiéboudienne, yassa chicken, andSenegalese spring rolls that arrive when they’re ready and get eaten in minutes.
-You’re not going to sit in awkward silence here.
-The music won’t allow it.
+The food is meant to be shared — plates of thieboudienne, yassa chicken, and Senegalese spring rolls that arrive when they are ready and get eaten in minutes.

 2. Alpha Ouzeri — Northern Greek Meze